Reflecting on One Year Off-Grid: Lessons Learned and Regrets

 Component Budget Option Expert Choice Why It Matters

-Inverter Renogy 3000W Victron MultiPlus-II Idle power draw and reliability.
+Inverter Renogy 3000W Victron MultiPlus-II Idle power and reliability.

 Batteries Interstate AGM Sok/EG4 LiFePO4 Cycle life (500 vs 6000+).

-Monitoring Standard Voltmeter Victron Cerbo GX Remote data logging and alerts.
+Monitoring Standard Voltmeter Victron Cerbo GX Remote logging and alerts.

-Heating Propane Heater Cubic Mini Woodstove Dry heat vs. moisture buildup.
+Heating Propane Heater Cubic Mini Woodstove Dry heat vs. moisture.

 Avoiding Fatal Errors